-Both types of cards offered by Yordex are prepaid MasterCards that are accepted anywhere that takes MasterCard.
-Virtual and physical cards are both topped up from the Yordex master balance, which has to be topped up by following this process.
+Both types of cards offered by Yordex are prepaid cards that are accepted anywhere that takes MasterCard or VISA.
+Virtual and physical cards are both topped up from the Yordex master balance, as outlined here.

 The main difference is that virtual cards are for one-off purchases, subscriptions and digital spend whilst physical cards are for frequent 'real-world' expenses.

 Although it is up to each customer how to use Yordex, we recommend that employees who regularly have expenses (for travel, entertainment etc.) are given physical cards whilst all others use virtual cards for infrequent online spend or subscriptions.

 - In Yordex there are two types of virtual cards: Multi-use and single-use

 - Multi-use virtual cards are expense virtual cards and can be generated by admins only and are assigned to a user.